-- If your centre’s garden areas are maintained by gardening staff or contractors, then work with them or discuss ideas for allowing some of the spaces to be left for residents and clients to maintain.
+- If your aged care home or communal garden areas are maintained by gardening staff or contractors, then work with them or discuss ideas for allowing some of the spaces to be left for residents and clients to maintain.
 This is particularly beneficial for residents who may have been gardeners within their own home prior to moving to residential care and would like to help with looking after their new ‘home’ garden.

-- Allow spaces for residents and clients to potter around the gardens.
+- Allow spaces for gardeners to potter around the garden.
 Overly maintained spaces filled with spiky plants aren’t very welcoming, so a few designated areas allow for green thumbs to ‘play’ in the garden.

-For ideas to get your gardening program started, have a read of our recent article here - soiltosupper.com/simple-ways-to-starting-a-gardening-program/
+For ideas to get your gardening program started, have a read of our recent article here - Simple Ways to Starting a Gardening Program

-Providing spaces for gardeners to enjoy offers a special place for people who love to dig, plant, water and pick flowers, herbs or fresh vegetables.
+Providing spaces for gardeners gives a special place for people who love to dig, plant, water and pick flowers, herbs or fresh vegetables.
 By preparing these areas for them, prior to planting, gives new plants a great start and helps the garden, and the gardener, to thrive!

-For more information on our Gardening for Health and Well-being Program click here.
+For more information on our Therapeutic Gardening Program click here.

 Join our Learn Online Courses to discover ways to help others in the garden.
 Gather all the information HERE.